feathersjs/docs/README.md

 With Feathers it's easy to create scalable, real-time applications.
 Make creating web and mobile apps fun with Feathers.

+This documentation is also available as a [PDF](https://docs.feathersjs.com/feathersjs.pdf).

 [**Guides**](./guides/readme.md)<br/>
 Get familiar with Feathers by building your first apps.
 Learn topics from beginner to more advanced-levels.